“If you search for a black cat in a dark room for quite a long time, then, finally, you will find it …even if it does not exist.”

 Can this be true?

-Yes, it can, and I am not against QE training.
+Yes, it can, and I am not against Quiet Eye training.
 The question is: why and how it may help?

 Perhaps this is not because crucially important is where to look and how long.
 It is not that athlete collected some valuable visual information during a longer look as QE theory states.
 What can basketball player additionally know staring longer at the hoop?
 Nothing.